 - If the mouthpiece covers only the mouth area, the user may inhale and exhale as he/she pleases.

 - Diverting attention from the device to something else might allow the user to continue with the therapy even longer than prescribed, helping to improve his/her medical state.
 Psychologically, making use of this equipment while doing something enjoyable or that stimulates the intellect can condition a person to link the use of a CPAP device with positive emotions.

 To accelerate the perceived passage of time and distract from the device, the user can do the following:

 - Watch a series or film he/she enjoys

-- Grab a newspaper or a literary work
+- Read a newspaper or a literary work

 - Engage in anything that does not require too much movement

-Even though it might be challenging to accept the terms of incorporating a CPAP device into one’s everyday routine, ultimately it will enhance the user’s life by providing a good night’s sleep.
-When feeling let down by the continuous use of this equipment, it is important to remember all the advantages provided by proper sleep, including:
+Although accepting the terms of incorporating a CPAP device into one’s everyday routine might be challenging, ultimately it will enhance the user’s life providing a good night’s sleep.

 - A shift towards pleasing feelings